Amazon SageMaker JumpStart

 ```

-5. In the **Add permissions** section, pick the policy **AmazonSageMakerFullAccess**.
-Then, click on **Next**.
+5. In the **Add permissions** section, select the **AmazonSageMakerFullAccess** policy.
+Then, click **Next**.

 <figure><img src="/files/QiwpzDvbynlvOOfHJxS1" alt=""><figcaption></figcaption></figure>